voxmenthe/omem/README.md

 memory status
 ```

-Data defaults to `~/.memory-v0`; OMem does not add files to the target
+OMem stores data under `~/.memory-v0` by default.
+The target repository stays
-repository.
-Set `MEMORY_V0_DIR` to an explicit private location before `init`
+unchanged.
+Set `MEMORY_V0_DIR` to a private test directory before `memory init`
 when you want an isolated trial.

 ### 3. Give your coding agent the memory workflow

 Merge [`INSTRUCTIONS.md`](INSTRUCTIONS.md) into the target repository's
-`AGENTS.md`, preserving its existing instructions.
-Start a fresh agent session
+`AGENTS.md`.
+Keep the instructions that are already there.
+Start a fresh agent
-in that repository and confirm it runs `memory init` and `memory wake`.
+session in that repository and confirm that it runs `memory init` and

-This step is sufficient for explicit session-start memory.
-The acting agent
-still decides which durable facts qualify for `memory note`.
+`memory wake`.

+The agent can now read memory at the start of a session.
+It decides what is
+useful enough to save with `memory note`.

 ### 4. Enable the optional Codex hooks

-The hooks add bounded relevant context before a prompt and restore the memory
-checkpoint after compaction:
+The prompt hook can bring useful memories into Codex before it answers.
+The
+compaction hook restores the memory instructions after Codex shrinks its
+context.

-1. Run `codex doctor --json` from your normal Codex launcher and find the
+1. Run `codex doctor --json` from the Codex launcher you normally use.
+Find the
-   effective `config.toml`.
+   `config.toml` that Codex loaded.
 2. Merge [`integrations/codex/hooks.toml`](integrations/codex/hooks.toml) into
    that file.
-Preserve existing settings and do not install the same handler
-   through another config layer.
+Keep its current settings and install one copy of each OMem
+   handler.
 3. Start a fresh Codex session, open `/hooks`, review and trust the two command
-   hooks, and confirm there is exactly one enabled OMem handler for
+   hooks.
+Confirm that there is one enabled OMem handler for
    `UserPromptSubmit` and one for `SessionStart` matching `compact`.
 4. Verify the adapter outside Codex: